 Best Affordable Neighborhoods in Scranton, PA

-Some of the cheapest neighborhoods in Scranton are Scranton Town, Hill Section, and East Mountain.
+Some of the cheapest neighborhoods in Scranton are Scranton Town, Hill Section, and Providence.
 These neighborhoods offer some of the lowest rent prices in Scranton, making them ideal for renters on a budget.
-As of December 12, 2025, the average rent in Scranton is $1,290, which is 0.2% higher than last year.
+As of March 14, 2026, the average rent in Scranton is $1,334, which is 2.4% higher than last year.
 However, it's important to remember that rental prices can vary significantly based on factors such as location, amenities, and floor plans.

 Scranton Town